Dissipative structures in topological lattices of nonlinear optical resonators: Chains of coupled microresonators

-\emph{Coherent dissipative structures.}---We continue with the simulation of the coupled LLEs in Eq.~(\ref{eq:General_couped_LLEs}) for 20 resonator chain and constant normalized coupling $j = 10.13$ ($j_2=1$).
+We continue with the simulation of the coupled LLEs in Eq.~(\ref{eq:General_couped_LLEs}) for 20 resonator chain and constant normalized coupling $j = 10.13$ ($j_2=1$).
 To simulate the temporal dynamics, we employ the step-adaptative Dormand-Prince Runge-Kutta method of Order 8(5,3)~\cite{press2007numerical} and approximate the dispersion operator by the second-order finite difference scheme.
 We deliberately choose the pumping scheme allowing for exciting only a given mode.
-To trigger the FWM processes, we numerically scan the resonance with a fixed pump power and track field dynamics in all the resonators.
-We observe the formation of Turing patterns~\cite{SCROGGIE19941323,Firth1992Hexagonal} in both pure hyperbolic and elliptic regimes (see SI for details), and remarkably localized 2D dissipative solitons~\cite{Firth2002Dynamical} traveling along the circumference of the chain, which we describe in the following.
+To trigger the FWM processes, we numerically scan the resonance with a fixed pump power and track field dynamics in all the resonators. \paragraph{Turing patterns} We simulate nonlinear dynamics and Turing patterns in hyperbolic $k_0=N/2$ and elliptic $k_0=0$ regimes.
+To observe coherent structures, we scan the resonance by changing the normalized laser detuning $\zeta_0$ and bring the system into an unstable state.
+Having stimulated the pattern formation, we further tune towards the monostable region ($\zeta_0^{k_0}=\zeta_0\mp 2j<\sqrt{3}$, $+$ ($-$) stands for $k_0 = 0$ ($N/2$)) and obtain stable coherent structures in both regimes (Fig.~\ref{fig:SIpic2}).
+One can see that in the elliptic regime at $|f_\ell| = 1.05$ and $\zeta_0 = 20.5 $, we observe the formation of a hexagonal pattern [Fig.~\ref{fig:SIpic2}(a)]~\cite{SCROGGIE19941323,PhysRevLett.66.2597,Firth1992Hexagonal}.
+On a single resonator level, this corresponds to locked pulses [Fig.~\ref{fig:SIpic2}(b)] with a typical comb spectrum shown in Fig.~\ref{fig:SIpic2}(d).
+The corresponding 2D $k$-$\mu$ spectral profile in Fig.~\ref{fig:SIpic2}(c) shows that the sidebands form a disk, occupying the supermodes from both anomalous ($|k-k_0|<5$) and normal dispersion regimes.
+In the hyperbolic regime at $|f_\ell| = 2.35$ and $\zeta_0 = -20.3$, we observe a train of pulses in each resonator locked to each other [Fig.~\ref{fig:SIpic2}(e,f)].
+The corresponding 2D spectral profile [Fig.~\ref{fig:pic2}(g)] forms a line in $k$-$\mu$ space, that qualitatively follows one of the asymptotes of the hyperbola that depicts modulation instability gain lobes in Fig.~\ref{fig:pic1}(e).
+Comparing the comb spectra at the 1st resonator Fig.~\ref{fig:pic2}(d)] with the elliptic case [Fig.~\ref{fig:pic2}(h)], one can notice that the state at the hyperbolic regime has a wider comb spectrum.